Workshop: Build serverless edge applications with Cloudflare Workers and Fauna

 When prompted, enter:

-• A default environment name.
-See Environments.
+• A default environment name, such as dev.
+See Environments for more info.

 • A default endpoint to use for Fauna CLI commands.
+Enter the endpoint name you set up while installing the Fauna CLI.

 Integrating Fauna with Cloudflare Workers